 - Kukrail Nala and other drains should fall into Gomti naturally without obstructions or STPs in between.

-The research on the status of Kukrail Nala as of (September 2016) is complete and even after massive pleas, complaints and written communications, Gomti Riverfront development is going on as a vote gathering exercise in upcoming election.
-With massive fountains and neon lights planted and planned around, close to 3000 crore is budgeted for the cosmetic makeup and big interceptor and STP projects, which have failed earlier.
+The research on the status of Kukrail Nala as of (September 2016) is complete and even after massive pleas, complaints and written communications, Gomti Riverfront development is going on as a vote gathering exercise in the upcoming election.
+With massive fountains and neon lights planted and planned around, close to 3000 crores is budgeted for the cosmetic makeup and big interceptor and STP projects, which have failed earlier.

 Future course of action -

-Who can be a coordinator -
+Who can be a researcher coordinator -

 Send in your details to email@example.com and we will get back to you as soon as possible.